Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    - AbstractIntegratedModule (Main library binary)

 - Binaries can be downloaded from release or code section.
-- NOTE: Binaries in this repo is outdated, consider downloading the correct python wheel for your setup in here:
+- NOTE: consider downloading the correct python wheel for your setup in here for a much flexible installation:
    - ```bash
      pip install abstractintegratedmodule --extra-index-url https://Micro-Novelty.github.io/abstract-modules/whl/ --break-system-packages
      ```
-     Note: using this installation method grants you a much safer, predictable behavior, and more secure AbstractIntegratedModule library than a pure binary file.
+     Note: using this installation method grants you a much safer, predictable behavior, and more secure AbstractIntegratedModule library rather than a pure binary file.
-   - Windows Native OS -
-      - AbstractIntegratedModule.cp313-win_amd64 and its AbstractOptimizedModules.pyd Supports Python 3.13 for Windows Only (Robust, Stable version)
-   - Linux x86_64
-     - AbstractIntegratedModule.cpython-312-x86_64-linux-gnu.so and its AbstractOptimizedModules.so supports Python 3.12 only.
-   - Linux ARM64 - Raspberry Pi (Supports Raspberry pi 3 - 5)
-     - AbstractIntegratedModule.cpython-310-aarch64-linux-gnu.so and its AbstractOptimizedModules.so supports Python 3.10 only.

-   - Libraries needed (For binary usage):
+   - Libraries needed (For using raw binary, not python wheels):
      - Pandas
      - aiohttp
      - scikit-learn
      - numpy
      - psutil

-   - Download AbstractIntegratedModule binaries from release section:
+   - Download AbstractIntegratedModule binaries from pip or release section:
-     - This file contains:
-      - AbstractIntegratedModule.pyd, AbstractOptimizedModules.pyd (For windows machine).
-      - AbstractIntegratedModule.cpython-39-x86_64-linux-gnu.so, AbstractOptimizedModules.cpython-39-x86_64-linux-gnu.so (For linux x86_64).
-      - AbstractIntegratedModule.cpython-39-aarch64-linux-gnu.so, AbstractOptimizedModules.cpython-39-aarch64-linux-gnu.so (for Linux ARM64 - Raspberry Pi).

 [=] for labels assignation:
 - CSV file that contains training labels and titles used for training and prediction label map, example will be provided below, Go to Step's for in-depth Usage below.